morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Average:

 - Thermal characteristics are average as the adapter will become warm to the touch if running iperf3 for an extended period of time.
 There are no slits or holes to help with heat during heavy use.
-This test was conducted with an ambient air temperature of 72F so I would not recommend this adapter if it will operate in higher temperatures at high throughput.
 This should not be a problem for most use cases as my testing in this regard is torture.
 I would prefer to see slits or small holes to allow for some airflow.

 Bad: